Programming for Health Data Science in R II

 Format

 Weekly lectures with demonstration and hands-on exercises.
-Sessions will be held on Thursdays, 8:15 to 10:20 AM, September 14 through November 31.
+Sessions will be held on Friday, 12:00 to 2:15 PM, September 20 through December 6.
 Using an interactive format, sessions begin with a review of the prior week's material and exercises.
 New material is introduced by reviewing code and with live demonstration in R. Participation is key to maximize learning for all students.
 Sessions end with labs where students have the opportunity to work on their weekly assignments, which are due two days before the following class at 5pm.

 All course materials and handouts will be posted on the course's online syllabus.